SnowBroScott/possibly-a-hero-canonical/decision-log.md

 validation order.
 (3) Whether the layer's contents live as their own repo document or are enforced through Forge's disposition is a separate implementation question.

+---

+DECISION LOG ENTRY

+DECISION: Possibly a Hero adopts a three-rung event-and-reward model for what the player spends run time on.
+The three rungs are differentiated by EMOTIONAL REGISTER and REWARD KIND, not by amount of a shared reward.

+1. ENCOUNTERS — ambient combat.
+Thugs aggro the player; the fight is reactive and about the player, with no victim and no moral stakes.
+   Encounters happen in transit, are NOT shown on the minimap, and are deliberately forgettable.
+Reward: XP only (build/power progression).
+   No Hero Points.
+These are the "trash = practice" rung made fiction-coherent — ambient danger in a crime-ridden city.

+2. MINOR OBJECTIVES — moral choices that contain a fight (or a non- combat save).
+A citizen is in danger: mugging, robbery, fire, runaway vehicle, etc. About the city, not the player.
+Shown on the minimap AND announced by diegetic, type-bearing audio (scream, siren, call for help, menacing threat) so the player can identify the situation before committing.
+Reward: Hero Points (their DEFINING and EXCLUSIVE source) + XP + recognition/morale/name- emergence + hidden tracker movement, scaling by objective type.
+   Reward-dominant by design.

+3. MISSIONS — the run's structural purpose.
+Forced by the 15:00 gate, graded in completion tiers at the wall.
+(Unchanged from locked Run Design; included here for the full ladder.)

+SUPPORTING DECISIONS:

+- HERO POINTS ARE A CIVIC CURRENCY.
+HP is earned ONLY through minor objectives (helping the city) and spent ONLY on power deepening (Training Center).
+The player grows stronger by being trusted, not by farming trash.
+This redefines HP from a generic combat reward into the currency of having helped.

+- REWARD MATCHES THE ACT'S NATURE.
+Self-interested acts (encounters) pay self-interested reward (your build).
+Other-directed acts (minor objectives) pay other-directed reward (the city's recognition and recovery).
+A pure power-optimizer levels fast but stays anonymous;
+  a hero who stops for everyone is slower but beloved.
+Neither is wrong — they produce different KINDS of hero.
+This is consequence without punishment and identity emerges through play expressed in the moment-to-moment loop.

+- MINOR OBJECTIVES ARE HARDER THAN ENCOUNTERS — qualitatively, not quantitatively.
+Not bigger swarms (that re-imports the conveyor belt) but tougher enemies, hostage/constraint situations, and precision demands (e.g. a citizen in the blast radius makes AOE a liability).
+The added difficulty is what makes the reward-dominant minor objective a real CHOICE rather than free upside: the cost is real — wall-time, health, cooldowns, and tier-risk.

+- THE MORAL CHOICE IS WALL-TIME TRIAGE.
+Because minor objectives are reward-dominant, the player always WANTS to stop.
+The only constraint is whether they can AFFORD to — against the clock, the 15:00 gate, and their mission-tier ambitions.
+The dilemma is never "is it worth it" (it always is) but "can I afford it."
+Difficulty sharpens this naturally late-run: a hero who could save everyone at minute 3 must make hard calls at minute 13.

+- MINIMAP / INFORMATION SPLIT.
+The minimap shows only missions and minor objectives — the things worth navigating toward.
+Encounters never appear, which structurally enforces their flatness (the map cannot direct the player to farm trash).
+Minor-objective spawns get a minimap flourish plus the diegetic audio cue on the main screen.

+DATE: June 13, 2026

+WHY: The session set out to fix prototype combat (an infinite-swarm "XP conveyor belt" producing 300+ kills and runaway leveling) and surfaced that the combat MODEL, not its tuning, was the problem.
+The fix is to make combat a chosen resource under time pressure rather than a survival swarm — and the act of designing that reframe revealed that the run's three time-sinks already wanted to be three distinct emotional registers.
+Locating the moral choice ("what kind of hero are you") in the minute-to-minute loop, rather than only in fiction or meta-progression, makes the title's question (Possibly a Hero) a thing the player answers continuously through play.
+The reward-by-kind split makes the three principles (consequence without punishment, mirrors not gates, identity emerges through play) do the balancing automatically.

+REPLACES: Nothing — new model.
+Sits atop and is consistent with locked Run Design (the 20-min wall, 15:00 gate, completion tiers).
+Sharpens the prior "combat as harvest, not threat" NOTED direction and the "trash = practice" combat-ladder entry by giving them a full reward architecture.

+STATUS: NOTED

+CARRIES OPEN (prototype must validate before any lock):
+1. Does wall-time triage actually FEEL like a choice, or does "always stop" collapse the dilemma?
+This is the load-bearing assumption; the prototype is the instrument.
+2. Does qualitative difficulty (constraints, tough types) read as rising stakes late-run, or just as the game turning stingy?
+3. With encounters paying XP-only and minor objectives carrying most of the XP+HP, does the leveling curve hold across a full 20-min run?
+(Current swarm-model tuning is void once the model changes.)
+4. Does removing encounters from the minimap leave the player under-informed, or does the diegetic-audio layer carry enough?
+5. Hidden-tracker movement "by objective type" implies minor objectives have TYPES that move DIFFERENT trackers — a characterization system seeded here but deliberately NOT designed in this entry.
+Reserved for the dedicated minor-objectives session.

+NOT IN SCOPE OF THIS ENTRY: The design of minor objectives themselves — their types, moral textures, flavor, and emotional content — is a separate dedicated session.
+This entry defines only the architecture they operate within.